tekknolagi/tekknolagi.github.com/_posts/2026-08-13-more-partial-ssi.md

 `v1` and delete the guard.

-Because in this local version we make a new `rewrite_map` for each block, we don't carry any rewrites across blocks.
+Because in this local version we make a new `rewrite_map` for each block, we don't carry any rewrites across blocks (but ZJIT still gained a lot because until recently its IR was in maximal SSA form, so a block-local pass had more global effects).

 About five days later, dak2 came back with a global version in [#17013](https://github.com/ruby/ruby/pull/17013)!
 This PR came with a bunch of